mathjax/MathJax/docs/html/_sources/mathml.txt

 of these components.
 For example, you could use the `tex2jax` preprocessor and the TeX input processor, but the NativeMML output processor, so that your mathematics is entered in TeX format, but displayed as MathML.
-Or you could use the `mml2jax` reprocessor and MathML input processor with the HTML-CSS output processor to make MathML available in browsers that don't have native MathML support.
+Or you could use the `mml2jax` preprocessor and MathML input processor with the HTML-CSS output processor to make MathML available in browsers that don't have native MathML support.
 It is also possible to have MathJax select the output processor for